roytang/blog/collections/quotes/notes/2018/03/972501941459693568/index.md

 - type: facebook
   url: https://www.facebook.com/stephen.roy.tang/posts/10156481783013912
 tags:
+- vonnegut
-- quotes
+- pretending
 ---

-“We are what we pretend to be, so we must be careful about what we pretend to be.” ― Kurt Vonnegut.
+“We are what we pretend to be, so we must be careful about what we pretend to be.”

+-- Kurt Vonnegut.